 Red Roses and Dead Things was conceived as the mad science and horror album, and we decided what to record for that one by literally making a big list of my mad science and horror songs, then winnowing from there to get a good mix.
 My one hard-and-fast rule was that I wouldn't record anything that wasn't already written the day I went into the studio, and I wound up breaking that for "Dear Gina," which was just too good to leave off.

-Wicked Girls was the first album assembled from the beginning to have a focused theme, and while the exact songs wobbled slightly during the assembly process, the theme of the album remained consistent.
+Wicked Girls was the first album intended from the beginning to have a focused theme, and while the exact songs wobbled slightly during the assembly process, the theme of the album remained consistent.

 A: I would really love to, but I don't think there are that many hours in the day.
 Even if I could afford that much studio time, I couldn't spare that much time away from my keyboard!

-A: I have recorded three cover songs to date.
+A: I have recorded four cover songs to date.
 "Still Catch the Tide," by Talis Kimberley, on Stars Fall Home, "Writing Again," by Brian Gundersdorf, and "Tanglewood Tree," by Dave Carter (both on Wicked Girls), and "Small Mended Corners" (on Ghosts of the Sea).
 All of these are songs that are incredibly dear to me, and important to my life.
 I wanted to sing them, because they meant so much, and I wanted to share them for the same reason.

 Paul Kwinn.
 Paul is the primary guitarist on Pretty Little Dead Girl (and sings on several of the songs).
 He's the guitarist for several tracks on Stars Fall Home, and sings on "This Is My Town."
-Finally, he's on Red Roses and Dead Things as one of the minions on "Another Mad Science Love Song," and the maddened cackle at the end of "Maybe It's Crazy."
+He's on Red Roses and Dead Things as one of the minions on "Another Mad Science Love Song," and the maddened cackle at the end of "Maybe It's Crazy."
 On Wicked Girls, he plays on "The Snow Queen Dreams."

 Michelle "Vixy" Dockrey.
-Vixy provides the majority of the backing vocals on all three of my albums, as well as being one of the Rosettes for both recorded versions of "Pretty Little Dead Girl."
-You can hear her most clearly on "Sycamore Tree" (Pretty Little Dead Girl), "Earthquake Weather" (Stars Fall Home), and "Oh, Michelle" (Red Roses and Dead Things).
-And yes, "Oh, Michelle" was written for her.
-But she deserved it.
+Vixy provides the majority of the backing vocals on all four of my albums, as well as being one of the Rosettes for both recorded versions of "Pretty Little Dead Girl."
+You can hear her most clearly on "Sycamore Tree" (Pretty Little Dead Girl), "Earthquake Weather" (Stars Fall Home), "Oh, Michelle" (Red Roses and Dead Things), and "Wicked Girls" (Wicked Girls).

 I'm lucky enough to perform with Paul, Vixy, Tony, and Amy on a fairly regular basis, and will usually try to have at least one, if not all four, with me for any "official" concert appearances.
 Paul's musical group, Puzzlebox, has a CD of their own available.
-Vixy and Tony perform together in the Pacific Northwest and at filk conventions around the world as, naturally enough, Vixy & Tony, and I appear on their CD, Thirteen.
-Amy does not yet have a CD of her own, but appears on an increasing number of other people's projects, and enhances them all with her presence.
+Vixy and Tony perform together in the Pacific Northwest and at filk conventions around the world as Vixy & Tony, and I appear on their CD, Thirteen.
+Amy's first CD, Hazardous Fiddle, is available now.

 A: Yes.
 It is the title track of my fourth album, Wicked Girls (2011).